kokeroyama/gokusoba/README.md

 ## What is Soba?
 You will add content later.
 I don't want to explain it here, so please see here.
 [A mysterious site where you can read only the prologue and the first chapter of the novel near the phrase](https://scratch.mit.edu/projects/378226993)
+*The linked page has not been translated into English.*